Lodges and Glamping

 The ferry ride to San Juan Island is fun for the kids.
 Photo Credit: Catherine Parker

-Getting to San Juan Island is part of the fun, if you’re not flying, you are taking a boat to San Juan Island.
-My kids love that we drove our SUV onto the Washington State Ferry.
-We parked then explored the ferry during our passage that takes about an hour.
+My kids loved that we drove our SUV onto the Washington State Ferry.
+We parked and then explored the ferry during our passage, which takes about an hour.

-Bike around San Juan Island
+Biking on San Juan Island

 Tour The Whale Museum